![]() |

 This chapter ends with another confirmation: He was offered once, for our sins, that is specifically for “those who expect Him” when He appears a second time.
 Few will be expecting Him!
 Note:

-Hebrews 9:27-28 And just as people are destined to die once, and after their death comes Judgment Day, 28 so the Messiah was also offered once, and personally placed on the altar to bear the sins of many [but not all], and He’ll appear a second time, without [not bearing] sins, for the eternal Life of those who expect Him.
+Hebrews 9:27-28 And just as people are destined to die once, and after their death comes Judgment Day, 28 so the Messiah was also offered once, and personally placed on the altar to bear the sins of many, and He’ll appear a second time, not to bear sin, but for the eternal life of those who expect Him.

 Everyone I’m familiar with who thinks that it isn’t a New Covenant but a Renewed one also thinks that the supposedly Renewed Covenant is for present day believers in Yeshua—right now.
 [2017: OK, now there’s an exception.]
 That’s why I wrote Should We Move to Israel Now?
 They don’t understand that there is no indication that people living under the New Covenant will not be covered by Yeshua’s shed blood!
 That is why they must shed blood in the temple.
 The bride figuratively marrying into the family only goes so far.
 Zechariah 14 and the last nine chapters of Ezekiel 40-48 are all about that time:

-16 Then everyone who is left behind [survives] from all the nations that came against Jerusalem will go up from year to year to worship Yehovah the Commander and celebrate the Feast of Tabernacles. ...20 When that day comes it will say on the bells of the horses “Kadosh to Yehovah.”
+16 Then everyone who is left behind [survives] from all the nations that came against Jerusalem will go up from year to year to worship Yehovah the Commander and celebrate the Feast of Tabernacles...
+20 When that day comes it will say on the bells of the horses “'special'to Yehovah.”
 And the pots [for ze’bakim [sacrifices] in Yehovah’s 'Temple' will be like the bowls before the altar.
-21 Yes, every pot in Jerusalem and in Judah will be kadosh to Yehovah the Commander, and everyone who offers a ze’bak [sacrifice] will come and take one of them, and cook in them.
+21 Yes, every pot in Jerusalem and in Judah will be 'special' to Yehovah the Commander, and everyone who offers a ze’bak [sacrifice] will come and take one of them, and cook in them.
 When that day comes there will no longer be a Canaanite in Yehovah the Commander's 'Temple'.

 See also Isaiah 56:6-8; Jeremiah 33:15-18; and Ezekiel 43:18 thru 46:24 in particular.